-- 8.1 The University sets the minimum attendance requirement for students following the procedures in the University's Academic Regulations.
-Students must meet these requirements for each of the modules that they are enrolled on. - 8.2 The University checks attendance reports on a regular basis.
+- 8.1 The University sets the minimum attendance requirement for students following the procedures in the University's Academic Regulations. - 8.2 The University checks attendance reports on a regular basis.
 The data is used to identify any students whose attendance has fallen below the minimum attendance requirements.
-The University will then decide how to follow up with students whose attendance has become a cause for concern.
+The University will then decide how to follow up with students whose attendance is below threshold.
 Depending on the circumstances, low or non-attendance may trigger a sequence of follow-up contacts with the student to check whether any support or further advice is required.
-The stages are as follows:
+The stages are typically as outlined below, the timing of these stages will depend on the level of non-attendance.
+Students with very low attendance will generally be progressed through the stages at an accelerated rate:

-8.3.1 Once a student has missed the first minimum attendance threshold, they will receive an email from their Personal Tutor to check if they are well, advocating that the student returns to their timetabled teaching events and signposting them to sources of support.
-This email will be copied to the Student Achievement team.
+8.3.1 Once a student has missed the first minimum attendance threshold, they will receive an email from their Student Experience Officer to check if they are well, advocating that the student returns to their timetabled teaching events and signposting them to sources of support.

-8.4.1 If the student's low or non-attendance attendance continues within the 7 days after the Stage 1 email, they will receive a second email asking them to get in touch with their Achievement Officer to discuss the reasons for non-attendance.
+8.4.1 If the student's low or non-attendance attendance continues after the Stage 1 email, they will receive a second email asking them to get in touch with their Personal Tutor to discuss the reasons for non-attendance.
 The student may also be signposted to appropriate support where required.

-8.5.1 If the student has not been in contact with their Achievement Officer within 7 days of the Stage 2 email or their low or non-attendance attendance continues to cause concern, they must attend a meeting with their Course Leader to discuss the situation and what support the student may need to improve their attendance.
-This meeting must take place within 10 days after the end of Stage 2 (i.e., 3 days after the initial 7 day period in Stage 3) and will result in the agreement of an action plan and whether a change in student status might be an appropriate course of action.
+8.5.1 If the student's low or non-attendance continues after the Stage 2 email, they will be contacted, normally via email, asking them to attend a meeting with their Course Leader (or delegate) to discuss the situation and what support the student may need to improve their attendance.
+This meeting must take place within a set time and a student will normally receive between 3 to 5 working days' notice.
+The meeting will result in the agreement of an action plan and whether a change in student status might be an appropriate course of action.
 The action plan will be formally recorded on the student's record.